VegaDeftwing/OpGuidesHugoSrc/content/Other/Writing/writing.md

 [Catastrotivity](https://www.youtube.com/watch?v=5Tx6U5OhMDg&list=PL6haVw-BFETw13kBFhbWl6UCshzgIC7Ea), a series of short audio episodes about being an artist, while not focused on writing, proved to be quite useful too.

+[ShaelinWrites on YouTube](https://www.youtube.com/@ShaelinWrites/videos) is a great channel.
+Slap it onto 1.5x speed and injest as much as you can.

+Some things I took away from her videos:

+* Avoid the leading filter words.
+Don't say "She saw ....
+She smelled ...
+She wondered ..."
+If it's obviously from the character's perspective, the reader doesn't need to be told that it's coming from their senses or mind.
+* Earn adjectives, don't state the obvious "Feathered bird" and "Wooden acoustic guitar" - "Feathered" and "Wooden" are what you'd assume.
+* Avoid "Just" - most uses of the word are bad outside of dialogue.
+* If you start with past perfect, "they had [verd]ed [subject]", try to transition to simple past tense for the rest of the paragraph if you can.
+It's an exception to the typical necessity for consistent verb tenses.
+* Don't use "as" if the two things can't happen simultaneously, unless there is an intent to imply the strangeness of doing both things at once.
+* Don't use "He started to" etc. If something wasn't happening before, it's logical to assume it's just

 *The Art Of Language Invention*

 *Game Maker's Toolkit*

 Any stories, books, music, TV - but the New Ablion series, 17776, Brimstone Valley Mall, Umbrella Accademy, The Magicians, Arrival

+Advice I heard repeated in many, many sources.

+* Edit on paper - it's MUCH more effective than editing on a screen
+* Don't state the obvious.
+Assume your readers are familiar with reality
+  * Balance stating the weird with the character's perspective.
+If something is normal in the character's universe, they wouldn't be commenting on it.
+  * Avoid stating things twice "Unknown stranger" or stupid "Frown on her face" "he stood up" "she sat down"

 ## Finding Tools